Individualized Nutrition – The Functional Approach

 My team of health coaches at DrJockers.com is going through this advanced training right now as we aim to bring the highest quality functional health coaching to our clients and bring the best health information to all of our followers.

-Chronic disease is epidemic in America.
+Chronic disease is an epidemic in America.
 This is in large part because of the unhealthy Standard American Diet.
 Sugar, refined carbohydrates, conventionally-raised meat and dairy, farmed fish, toxic fats, and processed foods contribute to chronic disease.

 For any practitioner who uses diet and nutrition in their practice, the BioIndividual Nutrition Training Course can be very beneficial.
 It is an advanced practitioner training course that guides practitioners in how to develop individualized nutrition plans for their clients.
 The course helps practitioners understand the science and thought process behind choosing which diet, customizing the diet, and avoiding pitfalls.